bmeyers202/Language-Parser/README.md

 #### Known Deficiencies and Bugs:
 **Known Bugs and Deficiencies**
-* Pass/Fail statements are not right justified.
+* Pass/Fail statements are not right justified to prevent errors that could arrise from a long statment in ex.txt file.

 #### Lessons Learned:
 * It can be time consuming to learn new programs (flex and bison)